rpietkiewicz/sugar-mobile-app/README.md

 # Sugar (Cukier)

-Sugar is a dynamic iOS and Android mobile application that uses ReactJS Native for input and monitoring data
+Sugar will be a dynamic iOS and Android mobile application that will use ReactJS Native for input and monitoring data

 ## Using Sugar